top of page

 (We have color samples in the studio)

-To ensure that there are no discrepancies in color and style, students are required to purchase specific colors.
+rs.
 You may purchase tights from us by pre-ordering with the order form we provided.
 If you missed ordering tights from our studio, you may also purchase from a local dance store.
 Tights are available from dancewear stores such as Elite Dancewear in Los Alamitos, Target and also at Amazon.
 Please purchase new tights for the recital, and do not wear or wash them before the performance.
 (Note: Having a second pair of tights on hand offers students and parents a great sense of security.)
 Balera brand are the best ones you can buy from Amazon.

 ACRO DANCE STUDENTS- Footless TIghts (Convertible) These students will need bare feet to perform, and it will be easier, because these tights can also be pulled back over the foot for other dance styles.